Jason2B3/DEV_NOTES/React Next/A2_NEXT.md

-# MongoDB Atlas: Access Database on your Code Editor
+# MongoDB Atlas: Access Database in the Code Editor

 At this point, we know how to interact with hosted databases to perform CRUD operations Now, let's learn how to access a database hosted on the cloud from our code in Next.js